AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-bgc.md

 Image Rendering's texture colorization algorithm is quite simple - the component values of `bgc=` are subtracted from those of the texture pixels, `color=` is added, and finally the result is clipped to `0,0,0` and `255,255,255`.

 For typical uses of texture colorization, the value for `bgc=` might be the most important or dominant color in the texture image.
-Scene7 Image Authoring provides semi-automatic tools which extract reasonable `bgc=` color values from textures images.
+Dynamic Media Image Authoring provides semi-automatic tools which extract reasonable `bgc=` color values from textures images.

 When a texture material is applied to a non-texturable vignette object, `bgc=` is applied as the foreground color if `color=` is not specified.